Logging in Envio HyperIndex

 });

-// inside your handler
+// Inside your handler

 context.log.errorWithExn(

-new Error("some error processing the event"),
+new Error("Error processing event"),

 );